robertorcosta/azure-docs.pt-br/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>ErfInverse

-Retorna o valor da função erf inversa.
+Retorna o valor da função inversa `erf` .

 ### <a name="exponentialintegralein"></a>ExponentialIntegralEin